Skip to main content

 Trusting God First!

-You know, the Israelites of Jeremiah's day believed they could trust their army, the dilomacy of their king, and their foreign alliances to protect them from the powerful Babylonian empire.
+You know, the Israelite's of Jeremiah's day believed they could trust their army, the diplomacy of their king, and their foreign alliances to protect them from the powerful Babylonian empire.
 They gave lip service to their trust in God, but their actions showed where their faith really was: in their military and financial might.
 However, God spoke through Jeremiah to warn them that He would not bless those who trusted in anyone or anything instead of Him.

 Thus says the Lord: "Cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the Lord."
 Jeremiah 17:5